Economic abuse and insurance

 Representing IIL - Johnny Timpson, Financial Protection Technical & Industry Affairs Manager, Scottish Widows & DWP Disability Champion for the Insurance Industry and Profession.

-Representing CILA - Candy Holland, Chair of Women and Past President, The Chartered Institute of Loss Adjusters.
+Representing CILA - Candy Holland, Past President, The Chartered Institute of Loss Adjusters.

 Registration & Security